rocasspb/rsmonconverter/README.md

 main accepts two parameters: the filename of the original RS Monitor data log and the name of the output csv file

 ## Kudos
-- to @ravenstarter for elping me discovering some of the tricky values
+- to @ravenstarter for helping me discovering some of the tricky values
-- to Mr. Sinelnikov for creating this awesome steering wheel overlay art :)
+- to Mr. Sinelnikoff for creating this awesome steering wheel overlay art :)

 ## Disclaimers
 - this has only been tested with Clio RS Trophy - please send me the logs of other cars equipped with RS Monitor to check if the code works well